cloudflare/cloudflare-docs/content/durable-objects/platform/pricing.md

 ## Transactional storage API billing

-The Durable Objects [transactional storage API](/durable-objects/api/transactional-storage-api) is only accessible from within Durable Objects.
+The Durable Objects [Transactional Storage API](/durable-objects/api/transactional-storage-api) is only accessible from within Durable Objects.

-Durable Objects do not have to use the transactional storage API, but if your code does call methods on `state.storage`, it will incur the following additional charges:
+Durable Objects do not have to use the Transactional Storage API, but if your code does call methods on `state.storage`, it will incur the following additional charges:

 {{<table-wrap>}}